Our patients that are on long-term medication may be put onto the repeat prescription system by a doctor.

-On-line via the link at the top of this page - please note that this link will not be available while we change our clinical system.
+On-line via the link at the top of this page

 It takes a couple of minutes to register and once you have your unique password you can order at any time saving you the inconvenience of bringing your repeat order slip into the surgery every time your prescription is due.
 Click here for more information about how to access online services.